Those that arrive at this website, via whatever route, will soon become aware that

 Engineers' Workshop magazine, from issue 7 (October 1991) to issue 28 (April 1995)

-occasionally.
+a few since.
 These pages now contain most of the metalworking articles I wrote during

 this time, for an index to these, click here.